How I Build My Website

 -ms-interpolation-mode: nearest-neighbor; /* IE (non-standard property) */

 Now adding the class pixel_image to any upscaled pixelart, creates the result that we want.
-Below are two images, one without and one with the class pixel_image.
+Below is the same picture twice.
+However, one has and the other has not the class pixel_image.

 The final thing I want to mention is the color scheme that I used.
 You can actually use variable-like colors with CSS.
 I wanted to use the PICO-8 color scheme, not that I ever worked with the PICO-8, but because I just like the colors.
 On the very top of my main CSS I have the following code: